havardob/has-containers/src/accordions/contribute.md

 title: Contribute
 ---

 I need help.
-If you spot a website out in the wild that use container queries, add it to the list.
+If you spot a website out in the wild that has container queries, add it to the list.
 You can send me an email at [havardob@hotmail.com](mailto:havardob@hotmail.com) or submit a PR on [Github](https://github.com/havardob/has-containers/tree/main/src/posts).
 It's super easy, just:

 1. fork the repo
 2. add a screenshot of the website to the `_static` folder.
 Please give it a short and easy-to-read filename